bricebai/bricebai.github.io/about.md

 permalink: /about/
 ---

-Swiss is a bold Jekyll theme inspired by Swiss design and the works of Massimo Vignelli.
-This theme lends itself well to sites heavy on written content.
+Brice is a student at Yale University studying Computing and the Arts.
+She's interested in design, product, and tech.

 ### Features:
 * Mobile-first design ensures this theme performs fastest on mobile while scaling elegantly to desktop-size screens.